sneh2909/CO2-Emission-Visualization-/README.md

-Data Visualisation on emission of Co2 by vehicles using matplotlib seaborn in jupyter notebook The detail analysis of data is explained in the ppt
+Data Visualisation on emission of Co2 by vehicles using matplotlib seaborn in jupyter notebook.
+The detail analysis of emission of Co2 by vehicles is explained in the ppt